StockSharp/doc/en/topics/api/javascript_ui/grids/column_settings.md

 `write(visibleKeys)` receives only the visible managed columns.
 A `null` value means that the original order is selected and no column is hidden.
 This lets a URL or `localStorage` store remove an unnecessary entry instead of saving the complete default value.

-Keys are normalized to lowercase inside the adapter.
+The adapter works with keys **in lowercase**: that is how it reads `data-col` when parsing the table, and those are the keys it gives out — from `defaultKeys()` and into `write()`.

+> [!CAUTION]
+> The keys coming into `apply()` and out of `read()` are matched against that list **as they are, without case folding**.
+The key `Time` will not match the discovered `time` and will be discarded as unknown, and if every key is written that way, no visible column is left at all — the table opens without a single managed column and without an error in the console.
+Store what came into `write()` and do not rebuild the keys yourself.

 Unknown and duplicate keys are discarded when a layout is applied.
+An empty array is a legitimate "show no managed column" layout rather than "no layout is selected"; the latter is denoted by `null` only.

 ## Methods